 - Critical Technology Supply Chain Principles: Principles outlined on this website are useful for universities to understand supply chains for critical technologies.

-- Blueprint for Critical Technologies: Document from PM&C to assist universities to identify which technologies are critical to Australia's national interest.
+- Blueprint for Critical Technologies (available on the web archive): Document from PM&C to assist universities to identify which technologies are critical to Australia's national interest.

 Questions for decision makers

 - Can the university determine, to the extent that is reasonable and consistent with the level of risk, whether the partner is being upfront and transparent about their reasons for collaborating?